 This post may include affiliate links.
 Please read my disclosure policy.

-However, I am not aware of any gluten-free flour brands that are commercially available in the US.
+However, I am unaware of any gluten-free flour brands commercially available in the US.
+But don't worry you can make a big batch and store it for future use.

-📖Why This Recipe Works
+📖Why My Recipe Works

-This gluten-free self-rising flour recipe is dairy free and doesn't require buying multiple specialty flours or a kitchen scale.
+- Works with Any All Purpose Flour- This gluten-free self-rising flour recipe is dairy free and doesn't require buying multiple specialty flours or a kitchen scale.

-💭 What is Self-Rising Flour
+💭 What is Self-Rising Flour?

 Self-rising flour is a product that is considered an all-in-one baking flour.
 Meaning it already has the leavening agent, baking powder, and salt added.

 It is a shortcut for easy baking recipes like quick breads, muffins, and biscuits.
+Self-rising flour should never be used in yeast recipes, like my gluten-free crescent rolls.

 🧾Ingredient Notes

-This recipe uses any gluten-free flour blend plus baking powder and kosher salt.
+This recipe uses any gluten-free plain flour blend plus baking powder and kosher salt.
 Always use kosher salt in baking.
 All gluten-free baking recipes require a binder like xanthan gum or psyllium husk.

 In quick bakes, xanthan gum is the most common.
 Some flour blends contain, others do not.
 If your favorite blend of flour doesn't contain either guar gum or xanthan gum you will need to add it.